pollen-robotics/reachy-2021-docs/content/VR/problem/debug/index.md

 toc: true
 ---

+## Check the info on the app!
+Access the help menu to get more information on the connection status and the status of the robot.
+{{< img alt="Help menu button" src="help-menu.png" width="600px" >}}
+{{< img alt="Help menu" src="check-state.png" width="600px" >}}

+The connection status give you information about the communication with the robot.
+Existing connection status are the following:
+* You are connected to a remote Reachy
+* Connected to a remote Reachy.
+No restart available
+* Unable to connect to server

+You can also check which services are available:
+* Camera stream
+* Joints data stream
+* Mobility services
+* Restart service

 ## The app doesn't connect to the robot

 If you are not connected to the robot, the reason can be one of the following: